wilau2/circleci-commitlint-step/README.md

 # Circleci 2.0 example

-Circleci commit message validation with `validate-commit-msg` npm package
+Circleci commit message validation with `commitlint` npm package

 ## What it does?